philips-software/TextSimilarityProcessor/README.md

 1. Path to the test/requirement/other other document to be analyzed.
 2. Unique ID in the csv/xlsx column ID(0/1 etc...)
-3. Steps/Description id for content matching (column of interest IDs in the csv/xlsx seperated by , like 1,2,3)
+3. Steps/Description id for content matching (column of interest IDs in the csv/xlsx separated by , like 1,2,3)
 4. If new requirement / test to me checked with existing, enable the check box and paste the content to be checked in the new text box.